shashi165/central-directory/KUBERNETES.md

     `helm init` <-- this only needs to be done once

 8. Deploy Ingress
-    `minikube addon enable ingress`
+    `minikube addons enable ingress`

 9. Configure PostgreSQL
     Edit `postgresUser` & `postgresPassword` as desired in the following file `./deploy/helm/central-directory-helm-postgresql-values.yaml`

 10. Deploy PosgreSQL
     `helm install --name central-directory -f ./deploy/helm/central-directory-helm-postgresql-values.yaml stable/postgresql`

 11. Configure credentials in the Central-directory-secret Edit `db.uri` with the details from step 10 above in the following file `./deploy/k8s/central-directory-secret.yaml`.

     Ensure the values are base64 encoded.

 12. Deploy Central-directory